ceccoemi/ct-scan-ml/README.md

 ## Training

-To train a model, first tune the hyperparamenters in `config.py`, then run
+To train a model, first tune the hyperparamenters in `config.py`, configure the model in `model.py` and then run

     python train.py